 A typical courtroom artist has graduated from art school and may have received additional courtroom art training.
 Some come from a caricature background, so they’re used to working quickly and under pressure.
 Many students spend hours practicing in the courtroom during art school, attending open-to-the-public trials to learn the ropes and become comfortable in the courtroom.

-Pastel, pencil, pen, and a variety of other media are used courtroom artists.
+Pastel, pencil, pen, and a variety of other media are used by courtroom artists.
 They must generally use non-disruptive media; for example, setting up a large canvas for an oil painting in the court would be prohibited.
-Many courtroom artists develop a distinct style that may be recognized those who follow the court beat, while others may stick to a more generic and well-known look and feel.
+Many courtroom artists develop a distinct style that may be recognized by those who follow the court beat, while others may stick to a more generic and well-known look and feel.

 For an artist, this type of work can be very interesting.
 Every day, it provides opportunities to learn about portraiture from new people and to improve a variety of drawing skills.
 Some courtroom artists gain a great deal of knowledge about the practice of law along the way, which they can apply to their work.